 When Does the Title Company Come Into the Real Estate Transaction?

 Once an offer has been made on Marion or Alachua County real estate, the title company will complete their research and make sure that there’s no problems with the ownership.
-This will all take place ahead of closing day.
+This is the main role the title company plays in a real estate transaction.
+The title search takes place ahead of closing day.

 All real estate transactions must have a clear title in order to proceed to closing and the sale go through.
 In most cases, the buyer is instructed to purchase title insurance to cover any liabilities.